babico/opentracker-json/README.md

 After all these if you want, you can open it to the internet with a web server (like nginx, apache).

 # Setting Crontab
-Setting crontab for every 5 minute
+Setting crontab for every 5 minute.
 1. Enter crontab editing `crontab -e`
 2. Add this `*/5 * * * * /usr/bin/node /<use all location>/opentracker-json/index.js` line with your location